 Then, click on the “Upload” tab as shown below:

-Adding an FTP account (so someone else can upload files)
+Adding an FTP account (for someone else to upload files)

 If you’ve already set up your cPanel account, you should be able to use your cPanel’s account username and password to log into FTP yourself immediately.